Review the following responses to Frequently Asked Questions regarding AAFP CME Credit System and the application process.

 Yes.
 CME providers may apply for AAFP CME credit at any time.
 The AAFP encourages CME providers to apply for CME credit before the education occurs to ensure learners can earn credit in a timely fashion.

 An activity is eligible for AAFP Prescribed credit when it is designed primarily for physicians with content directly related to patient care, patient care delivery, or certain non-clinical topics.
-A family physician who is an AAFP Active, Supporting FP, or Life member must be directly involved in the development of the activity and attestation is required on the CME application.
+A family physician who is an AAFP Active or Life member must be directly involved in the development of the activity and attestation is required on the CME application.

 An activity is eligible for AAFP Elective credit when it is primarily designed for healthcare professionals other than physicians.
-Direct involvement of an AAFP Active, Supporting FP, or Life member in the planning of the activity is not required.
+Direct involvement of an AAFP Active or Life member in the planning of the activity is not required.

 AAFP Prescribed credit is accepted by the AMA as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician's Recognition Award.
 Many of the state licensing boards will accept AAFP Prescribed credit from members to meet CME requirements.
 AAFP recommends that participants contact their association to see if they will accept AAFP Prescribed credit.

 When a CME activity is certified for AAFP Prescribed credit, it means that an application and supporting material were reviewed and approved by the AAFP's Commission on Continuing Professional Development (COCPD).
-An AAFP Active, Supporting (FP), or Life member was involved in the development of the activity, and the content is directly related to patient care and patient care delivery.
+An AAFP Active or Life member was involved in the development of the activity, and the content is directly related to patient care and patient care delivery.

 When a CME activity is designated for AMA PRA Category 1 Credit™, the CME activity is directly or jointly sponsored by CME providers who are accredited by the Accreditation Council for Continuing Medical Education (ACCME) or an authorized state medical society.